-Apple, Butternut Squash & Bacon Hash
+Apple &Bacon Butternut Squash Hash

-2 cups diced butternut squash
+About 2 cups peeled and diced butternut squash (fresh not frozen)

-1/4 cup chopped scallions
+1/4 cup or more chopped green onions

 1/2 tsp coarse ground salt (or to taste)

-1/ tsp fresh cracked pepper (or to taste)
+fresh cracked pepper to taste

-After prepping the ingredients, heat a large skillet over a medium heat.
+2. After prepping the ingredients, heat a large skillet over a medium heat.

 3. While the skillet is heating up, spread the diced butternut squash out evenly onto a parchment paper lined cookie sheet.
 Place under the broiler.
 Broil the butternut squash till it just starts to brown in spots and develop a skin, takes about 10-15 minutes.
 Stir once half way through cooking.
 Watch that it doesn't burn to much though.
 Remove from the oven.